Deadline to apply: June 10, 2025

 Process

-Mophradat’s team in collaboration with two external advisors will evaluate the applications based on how they align with the objective of the program.
+Mophradat’s team, in collaboration with two external advisors, will evaluate the applications based on how they align with the objective of the program.
+Please be aware that our advisory committee always reflects a diversity of fields, gender identities, and geographical knowledge.

 • Due to the high volume of applications and the confidentiality of the selection process, Mophradat cannot provide individual feedback explaining the reason an application was not selected.